MichaelZhao21/gh-docker-autopull/README.md

 # Github Docker Autopull

 This script will listen on a port for a Github repo webhook call.
 If the specified branch gets updated, the repo gets cloned and a Docker build will be run.
+Keep in mind the repos **must be public**.

 Note that the use case of this project is pretty specific.
 I have a single cloud server (hosted on a [Digital Ocean Droplet](https://www.digitalocean.com/products/droplets)) that has a running Docker daemon on it.